rscheiwe/JarvCore/README.md

 A demo may be found [here](http://richardscheiwe.com/demos).

+Jarvify is a speech-recognition, voice-controlled media player.
+It uses the Spotify API to sync with your Spotify account so that you may control your player's playback and playlist.

 ## Getting Started

 If you wish to utilize the voice-controlled, frontend capacities, then it is recommended that you move to JarvCore's frontend, which can be found [here](https://github.com/rscheiwe/JarvCore/tree/master/front-end).
 The frontend is set-up with a customized build of [Artyom](https://github.com/sdkcarlos/artyom.js/), the speech recognition package used in JarvCore.